For over twenty years, Independent Thinking has been helping schools help young people be even better, both in the classroom and beyond.

 All progress depends on awkward fish.

-If you disagree with more than you agree with then put the mouse down and step away from the computer.
-If you think we just might be right then we would love to hear from you and support your work to fight for an education system to be proud of.
+If you disagree with more than you agree with then we're proabbly not what you're looking for.
+If you think we might be right on even just a few of the above then we would love to hear from you and support your work to fight for the right all children have to an education worthy of the name.

 'To enrich people's lives by changing the way they think - and so to change the world'.